thekateblock/CommEssayPilot/CEP_summary.md

 PART B. Ratings of agentic values by condition
 ----------------------------------------------

 Here are the means by condition.
-There is no significant condition differences here.
+There is no significant condition differences for these alternative exclusion criteria either.

 | Condition\_TXT |  agen\_imp|  agen\_Sat|  agen\_Ben|
 |:---------------|----------:|----------:|----------:|